kannavkm/NPData/README.md

 ### About ###
 This is the CLI for accessing and updating the National Park Database.
-What we tried to build is a model of a National Park system of a country.
+We built a model of the National Park System of a country.
-The database is using `MySQL` and the CLI is written in `python3` using `PyMySQL`.
+The database used is `MySQL` and the CLI is written in `python3` using `PyMySQL`.

 ### Installation ###
-To create a local copy of the database you may use use the given `database.sql` file.
+To create a local copy of the database you can use the given `database.sql` file.
 \
 To connect to your database you will need to store the config of your database in a